 to English Studies, Introduction to Native American Studies,

-Literature through the genres), Early and Ancient American Literature (two versions), American Literature
+Literature through the genres), Early and Ancient American Literature, American Literature

 Combined graduate/undergraduate courses taught in Selected Figures in